New Seawolf Orientation (Fall Admitted Students)

 During your orientation, you will:

-- attend a presentation on "Commuting to Stony Brook" or "Living On Campus",
+- learn more about "Commuting to Stony Brook" or "Living On Campus"

-Students who have questions about orientation or require an accommodation (including dietary needs) should contact the office of Student Orientation and Family Programs at (631) 632-6710.
+Students who have questions about orientation or require an accommodation should contact the office of New Student Programs at email@example.com or (631) 632-6710.